 While not as glamorous as working on a luxury cruise liner, working on a container ship can be a more leisurely way to see the world.
 Workers often acts as lookouts and perform maintenance like painting and maintaining containers.
 You’ll need a high school diploma and many deckhands have training through industry or labor union schools.

 Back in the day, legit international businesses would pay couriers to fly packages as carry on between select destinations.
 Cheaper and faster international shipping, increased security and transporting docs electronically have made these jobs almost non-existent.
 Use a lot of caution with courier sites, as most seem to be trying to sell a membership, a supposedly discounted airfare or an outdated e-book written 10 years ago.
-Courier List, one of the biggest names in the business, has suspended subscriptions because of decreased opportunities.
+Courier List, once one of the biggest names in the business, suspended subscriptions because of decreased opportunities.

 Transport a Car or RV